Awards & Scholarships

 • Typed essay (500 words or fewer) outlining: career goals and relevance to this awards; summary of involvement or experience with the Alberta Chapter of The Wildlife Society; and summary of volunteer or work experience in the wildlife field.

-EDI Scholarships
+EDI Scholarship

 Applicants must have a demonstrated interest in wildlife management and clearly state how their career goals align with the award details below.